plexusorg/docs/src/content/docs/config/commandblocker.md

 description: Instructions for how to use the command blocker within Plex
 ---

 Plex features an advanced command blocker with support for matching and RegEx statements.
-It is recommended that you use this only in conjunction with ranks.
-If you are using permissions, there is not as much of a need for a command blocker.

 ## Default file